Cooking Steel Cut Oats

 Instant oats are processed even further in order to make them instant so this makes them the least nutritious.

 Steel cut oats are also known as Irish Oats as they are commonly prepared in Ireland for use in porridge.
 Rolled oats are more common in England and thus became the more common oatmeal in North America.
+Prepared oatmeal is generally known as porridge UK.

-The Taste of Steel Cut Oats
+The Taste of Steel Cut Oats: Just Add Berries

 Steel cut oatmeal is the most flavorful because they have undergone the least amount of change and therefore retain their natural flavor.
 The flavor is slightly nutty.

-Oatmeal can be pretty bland and unappetizing on its own so brown sugar or syrup is often added as a topping.
+In spite of this nutty flavor oatmeal can be pretty bland and unappetizing on its own so brown sugar or syrup is often added as a topping.
 Adding this sugar topping changes the nutrition as it now becomes a high-glycemic food.
 The best way to eat steel cut oats is with fruit if you desire sweetness.

 One of the easiest and healthiest fruits to add is blueberries.
 Topping the oatmeal with lots of blueberries and having a blueberry in every bite adds that sweetness that we crave and makes the oatmeal more enjoyable.
 If you don't care for blueberries try strawberries, raspberries or any berry for that matter.
 When using strawberries try cutting them up into tiny chunks so you have a little sweetness in every bite.

-Steel Cut Oats Recipe
+Quick Steel Cut Oats Recipe

 Prep Time: 2 minutes